 Street photography is a great way to get yourself out there and practice your technique and style.
 All you need is a camera, some patience and curiosity, and you can begin your journey to showcasing the beauty and intricacies of ordinary life.

-This can come in handy not just for those looking to get into street photography itself, but for aspiring portrait or lifestyle photographers who want to practice the art of capturing the human essence, without seeking out clients or subjects to practice on.
+This can come in handy not just for those looking to get into street photography itself, but for aspiring portrait photographers or lifestyle photographers who want to practice the art of capturing the human essence, without seeking out clients or subjects to practice on.

 Looking at other street photographers in London is a great way to see how this is achieved by leading professionals within the industry.
 Immerse yourself in creative inspiration, and learn from the best in the business.
 For more inspiration from some of London's best photographers, why not check out these upcoming photography exhibitions in London.